 Broken Yellow specialises in high-quality video, animation and design for a range of productions.
 Healthdirect Australia commissioned a series of animations from Broken Yellow that guides consumers through the Australian healthcare system.

 Information partner videos

 Healthdirect Australia also includes on its websites video content produced by Australian health peak bodies and other organisations.
 Video provides easy access to high-quality healthcare information, presented by subject matter experts, and is beneficial to consumers at all levels of 'health literacy'.
 Learn more about our information partners below.

 The NHSD data align with other national databases, such as AHPRA’s register of practitioners, ensuring consistency of data sets across the health sector.
 The NHSD also uses a best practice framework and consistent language to communicate across the health system by adhering to the Fast Healthcare Interoperability Resources (FHIR) standard and the SNOMED CT-AU taxonomy.

 Healthdirect Australia works with a group almost 200 leading Australian health organisations that provide trusted content which can be accessed through our range of online services.
 They include peak bodies, government agencies, research institutes, educational institutes and not-for-profit organisations.
 An information partnership reflects a shared vision to provide relevant and reliable health and related information to Australian consumers.

 Information partners are assessed for the quality, relevance and technical attributes of their online resources.
-Each organisation and their clinical governance and content development processes are evaluated against the HONcode principles.
+Each organisation and their clinical governance and content development processes are evaluated.
 They adhere to our publishing standards, which underpin the criteria that Healthdirect Australia uses when assessing organisations for information partnership.